 Home Goods, Ross, and Michaels are great places to get pantry baskets because they are very affordable.
 If Michaels isn’t having a sale, they still have a weekly coupon that you use getting 40% off a regular sale item.
 The other great place to find storage baskets is Costco.
 This one is a bit tricky because they don’t have a plethora of options like the other stores do.

 Baskets can really take your pantry to the next level.
-They don’t have to be fancy or expensive.
 Using baskets will make opening your pantry more enjoyable.

 Here’s how you can easily makeover your pantry:

 - Empty out it out.
 Take out every thing in the pantry.
 This will give you a clearer visual of how you want it to look.
 If there is quite a bit of space between the shelves, try stacking bins to create more space.